huggingface/diffusers/docs/source/en/using-diffusers/inference_with_lcm.md

 ## Adapters

-LCMs are also compatible with adapters like LoRA, ControlNet, and T2I-Adapter.
+LCMs are compatible with adapters like LoRA, ControlNet, T2I-Adapter, and AnimateDiff.
 You can bring the speed of LCMs to these adapters to generate images in a certain style or condition the model on another input like a canny image.

 ### LoRA

-[LoRA](../using-diffusers/loading_adapters#lora) adapters can be rapidly finetuned to learn a new style from just a few images and then plugged into a pretrained model to generate images in that style.
+[LoRA](../using-diffusers/loading_adapters#lora) adapters can be rapidly finetuned to learn a new style from just a few images and plugged into a pretrained model to generate images in that style.

 <hfoptions id="lcm-lora">
 <hfoption id="LCM">

-Load the LCM checkpoint for your supported model into [`UNet2DConditionModel`] and then replace the scheduler with the [`LCMScheduler`].
+Load the LCM checkpoint for your supported model into [`UNet2DConditionModel`] and replace the scheduler with the [`LCMScheduler`].
 Then you can use the [`~loaders.LoraLoaderMixin.load_lora_weights`] method to load the LoRA weights into the LCM and generate a styled image in a few steps.

 ```python
 from diffusers import StableDiffusionXLPipeline, UNet2DConditionModel, LCMScheduler